The Bankrate promise

 You can also set up an automatic transfer of funds from checking to savings each month.

-4. Find ways to earn more money
+4. Find ways to earn money

-“For example, some people sell unneeded items online or hold a (COVID-safe) yard sale,” Fox says.
+“For example, some people sell unneeded items online or hold a yard sale,” Fox says.
 “Other people have part-time jobs, provide dog walking services, do yard work, tutor or help with IT services.”

 Other possible ways to add to your existing income include:

 - Freelance writing: If you’re adept at crafting prose or knowledgeable on certain topics, writing on a contract basis can be a lucrative gig that might even turn into a full-time job.
+Not a writer?
+Think about what other skills you have that might translate well to freelancing.

 - Driving for Uber or Lyft: Driving for a ride-hailing service can provide flexible hours, allowing you to work around other employment.